jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.021.png" width="170" />

-The following was another attempt to define what a clause might be in Circular: *a command inside another command with no lines going to or from it*.
-That definition might not cover it.
-It might be just terminology quibbles.
-Later on it seemed to not matter much.
-Command-like constructs from other languages seem to be expressible within Circular perhaps in a reasonable fashion.
+The exact interpretation might not matter too much.
+Clauses seem adequately expressible in Circular.

 So a clause might be expressed with: